keyboardpartner/TFT-Panel/README.md

 All elements are scalable and may be placed anywhere.
 Demo with display 320x240 px.
 All GUI elements may be disabled/greyed out on command.
 Analog Meter and clock widgets modified for execution speed and scalability.

+The example is #define'd for CYD , it provides a built-in web server (AP mode on 192.168.4.1).
+Board type **BOARD_CYD** (cheap yellow display) or **BOARD_OA** (homemade) are defined in *platformio.ini*, switch environment in Platformio accordingly.
+Hardware defines are located in *hwdefs.h*, other defines in *global_vars.h*.
+Environment will set pin defines for each board.

+The CYD uses a touch controller pinout different to TFT_eSPI default, so a separate driver for XPT2046 touch controller is loaded here (see *platformio.ini*).

 ### Contains following classes:

 Button, Switch, LED indicator, Analog Meter,